Frequently Asked Questions

 Why should I choose an orthodontic specialist?

 Teeth, and sometimes entire facial structures, are permanently changed by orthodontic treatment.
-It is important that the treatment be appropriate and completed properly.
-Orthodontic specialists have extensive and specialized training that enables them to provide their patients with professional, personalized treatments.
+It is important that the treatment be appropriate for your situation and completed properly.
+Orthodontic specialists have extensive and specialized training beyond dental school that enables them to provide their patients with safe, personalized and effective treatments.

 At what age should I schedule an orthodontic evaluation?

 The American Association of Orthodontists recommends an orthodontic screening at age 7.
-By this age, several permanent teeth have erupted, allowing us to effectively evaluate your orthodontic condition.
+By this age, several permanent teeth have erupted, allowing us to effectively evaluate a possible orthodontic condition.
 Keep in mind that it is never too late to enhance your smile.
+We are happy to provide orthodontic services to all ages.

 Is it too late to have braces if I am already an adult?

 No, it is never too late for orthodontic treatment!
 25 percent of all orthodontic patients are adults.
-Health, happiness and self-esteem are vitally important to adults.
+Health, happiness and self-esteem are vital to adults, and a confident smile is an important part of this.

-Do I need a referral from my dentist to schedule an appointment with the orthodontist?
+Do I need a referral to schedule an appointment with the orthodontist?

 No, it is not necessary to have a referral from your dentist.
 Many of our patients are referred by their dentist, yet others take the initiative to schedule an examination themselves.